What Defines Aviation Safety Training

 - Nothing in it for the employees – what incentives do they have to pay attention or care?

 - Training blindness due to same training materials being used over and over;

-- Safety training materials are boring; and
+- Safety training materials are boring;

 - SMS training is not personally relevant to employees’ operational environment.

 The above points are concluded by one feeling employees have about SMS training: they don’t care about it.

 What to Expect from Aviation Safety Training

 Don’t be fooled by false expectations about safety training.
 It may or may not be good for the SMS.
 The success of training depends on many factors, including:

 - Existing safety culture;